bosshart/kuduscreencast/ch05-working-with-kudu/README.md

 ### Realtime Timeseries Example using "KIKS Stack" (Apache Kafka, Impala, Kudu, Spark Streaming)

-This example shows how to build and run a project that demonstrates realtime data ingest, processing, and query.
-The project uses a FIX message generator to simulate the continious creation of Fix financial messages which are published to Kafka and then persisted to Kudu using a Spark Streaming job.
+This example shows how to build and run a project that demonstrates realtime data ingest, processing, and query using Apache Kudu.
+The project uses a [FIX message generator](https://github.com/cloudera-labs/envelope/tree/master/examples/fix) to simulate the continious creation of Fix financial messages which are published to Kafka and then persisted to Kudu using a Spark Streaming job.
 Once the FIX data is persisted into Kudu, a small web application uses Impala (via JDBC) to feed a realtime chart that analyzes peak order activity in near-realtime.

 This example was testing using Kudu version 1.1, Kafka version 0.9.0 (included with Cloudera Distribution of Kafka version 2.0), Spark 1.6 and Impala 2.5 (included with CDH 5.8), and the [Impala JDBC Driver v2.5.36](http://www.cloudera.com/downloads/connectors/impala/jdbc/2-5-36.html).